KenKundert/avendesora/doc/overview.rst

 simulates the keyboard and types the passcode and then types the enter key, which should authenticate you with sudo and allow the command to run.
-If the window title matches several accounts, then each is offered up in a selection box and you choose the one you want.
+If the window title matches several accounts, then each is offered up in a selection box and you choose the one you want (use 'j' and 'k' to navigate to desired section and 'Enter' to select or 'Esc' to cancel).

 .. index::